11 Reasons Why “Nobody Wants to Work Anymore” and They Have a Valid Point

 Meaningless Work

-Young adults don’t value money like Boomers and Gen Xers do.
+Young adults don’t value money as Boomers and Gen Xers do.
 Many would rather work low-income jobs with excellent work-life balance than trade their precious free time for more money.

 Capitalism Failed Them